The top ten places you should visit before you die.

 The story is finite

-These concepts were further elaborated by psychologists Claude Messner and Michaela Wänke in 2011, when they suggested that the more information we have, the worse we tend to feel – essentially, the fewer options we have and therefore the faster we make our decisions, the happier we feel.
+Research by psychologists Claude Messner and Michaela Wänke has suggested that the more information we have, the worse we tend to feel.
+In contrast, the fewer options we have and the faster we can make our decisions, the happier we feel.
 This is known as ‘the paradox of choice’.